About Enhance the UK

 Disability campaign.
 What a bold introduction to working for the charity!

 Zoe has provided Disability Awareness training in schools, where the curiosity, insight and

 openness of the children always warms her heart.
-She has also written several articles and
+She's written several articles and

 blogs about new challenges she’s faced or fun things she’s done.
-It’s her ambition to write a
+Her ambition is to write a

 book one day about her story but readily admits someone will have to chain her to a desk to

 Zoe became a wheelchair user 21 years ago when she became very ill with Rheumatoid